-Clause 52 of the Victorian Public Service Enterprise Agreement 2020 (the Agreement) applies to Employees of Victorian Public Service Departments and Agencies (Employers) covered by the Agreement who are experiencing family violence.
+Clause 59 of the Victorian Public Service Enterprise Agreement 2024 (the Agreement) applies to Victorian Public Service (VPS) Departments and Agencies (Employers) and their Employees covered by the Agreement who are experiencing family violence.

 Overview

 Employers are committed to promoting a workplace free from all forms of violence and recognise that Employees may sometimes experience situations of violence or abuse which constitute family violence that may affect their attendance or performance at work.